wp-plugins/widget-logic/readme.txt

 Tested up to: 2.3.2
 Stable tag: 0.1

-Make all widgets conditional.
-Widget Logic lets you add wp 'conditional tags' logic to all registered widgets - eg "is_home()" or "is_category(5) || is_single()" - all from the usual widget admin interface.
+Widget Logic lets you add 'conditional tags' logic from the usual widget admin interface.
+It also adds a 'widget_content' filter.

 == Description ==
 This plugin gives every widget (even widget's lacking controls) an extra control called "Widgets logic".